sshoogr/sshoogr/README.md

       }
     }

-Another 2 methods that you can use around your commands are `prefix` and `suffix`.
-They are similar to using `prefix` and `suffix` options in `execOptions` or named parameters to `exec` method.
+Two additional methods that you can use around your commands are `prefix` and `suffix`.
+They are similar to using the `prefix` and `suffix` options in `execOptions` or named parameters to `exec` method.

     prefix("sudo") {